 Indonesia: The Corporation's natural gas production in Indonesia primarily comes from its interests offshore in the Ujung Pangkah project (Hess 75%), which commenced production in 2007, and the Natuna A Field (Hess 23%).
 Additional production from a Phase 2 oil project at Ujung Pangkah commenced in 2009.
 The Corporation also owned an interest in the onshore Jambi Merang natural gas development project (Hess 25%), which was sold in January 2010.
 In May 2009, the Corporation obtained a 100% working interest in the offshore South Sesulu Block, where the Corporation is planning to acquire and process seismic in 2010.
-The Corporation also holds a 100% working interest in the offshore Semai V Block, where the Corporation is evaluating seismic and plans to drill an exploration well in late 2010 or early 2011.
+The Corporation also holds a 100% working interest in the offshore Semai V Block, where the Corporation gas development of well in late 2010 or early 2011.